fbpx Skip to main content

 Are we doing enough to prepare students for the demands of pole dance?

-An important point was raised in the final injury report which I feel is worth repeating here…
+An important point was raised in the injury study #6 which I feel is worth repeating here…

 (Dittrich, Florian et al.)